PiSCSI/piscsi/python/web/README.md

 ```

 To create a new localization, it needs to be added to the LANGAUGES constant in
 web/settings.py.
-To localize messages coming from the RaSCSI backend, update also code in
+To localize messages coming from the PiSCSI backend, update also code in
-raspberrypi/localizer.cpp in the RaSCSI C++ code.
+raspberrypi/localizer.cpp in the PiSCSI C++ code.

 Once this is done, it is time to localize the Python code.
 The below steps are derived from the [Flask-Babel documentation](https://python-babel.github.io/flask-babel/index.html#translating-applications).